- How long do I have to live in Massachusetts prior to filing for divorce in Massachusetts?

 - What will the Court do when I prove that my spouse cheated on me?

-- What is the difference between merging the financial agreement into the decree nisi or having it separate from the decree?
+- What is the difference between merging the separation agreement into the decree nisi or having it separate from the decree?

 - My spouse and I signed a separation agreement do I still need a divorce?

 - What is joint custody?

 - My spouse and I don't agree on child custody and visitation issues.
 How will the court decide these issues?

 - My child wants to live with my spouse.
 Will the court decide custody based on my child's wishes?

 - My spouse and I separated and the children are with my spouse.
 Can I see the children?